Did Six Million Really Die?

 In 1983, Holocaust survivor Sabina Citron began a private prosecution under s.181 of the Canadian Criminal Code against Zündel, charging him with spreading false news.
 She was subsequently joined in her proceedings against Zündel by the government of Ontario.
 The Supreme Court concluded in the 1988 trial that "The pamphlet Did Six Million Really Die? does not fit with received views of reality because it is not part of reality."

 Claims

-In the work, Verrall doubts the Holocaust death toll, criticising the claim which says that "no less than six million Jews exterminated" in concentration camps.
+In the work, Verrall doubts the Holocaust death toll, opposing the historical consensus which says that "no less than six million Jews [were] exterminated" in concentration camps.
 The booklet targets various war crime trials, the best known of these being the Nuremberg trials and the Adolf Eichmann trial, criticising their legal integrity and the standards of evidence presented, as well as the impartiality and objectivity of the judges.

 Verrall also attempts to demonstrate in the book that censuses and population charts show that the European Jewish population figures do not allow for a figure of six million Jews to have been murdered.
 He argues that the total Jewish population in Nazi-controlled Europe after emigrations and evacuations was "around three million".

 He further argues that the scale of the Holocaust had been exaggerated by the Allies: